-The Federal Motor Carrier Safety Administration (FMCSA) has published a list of 14 violations that will result in the automatic failure of a new entrant safety audit.
+The Federal Motor Carrier Safety Administration (FMCSA) has published a list of 16 violations in the Federal Register that will result in the automatic failure of a new entrant safety audit.

-The FMCSA believes the raised standards will improve the agency's ability to identify at-risk new entrant carriers and ensure deficiencies in basic safety management controls are corrected before the new entrant is granted permanent registration.
+FMCSA believes the raised standards will improve the agency's ability to identify at-risk new entrant carriers and ensure deficiencies in basic safety management controls are corrected before the new entrant is granted permanent registration.